black-parrot/black-parrot/docs/interface_specification.md

 - The FIFO should have a fence wire to indicate if all items have been absorbed from the FIFO, & all commands have been processed.
 Depending on implementation, the fence wire may be asserted multiple cycles after the FIFO is actually empty.
 - Commands that feature PC redirection or shadow state change will flush the FE Queue.
 The BE of the processor will wait on the FE cmd queue’s fence wire before reading new items from the FE queue or enqueing new items on the command queue.

-Available commands and associated data:
+Available commands and their payloads:
 - State reset
   - Standard operands
     - PC virtual address